Salginerdi/Structure-Page/README.md

-# Responsivewebsite-with-Bootstrap5
+# Structure Page
-I created a responsive website using Bootstrap5.
+A build page I made with just HTML and Bootstrap.